 As someone who practices law for a living, I was amused to see that the cemetery once got a special feature in a decision of the Conseil d’Etat (Council of State).
 Our highest administrative court ruled therein that Constantin Brâncusi’s statue “The Kiss” – which adorns Tatiani Rachewskaia’s tomb in the cemetery – satisfied the criteria to be declared a historical monument.
 This status thus prevents her family from removing and selling the Romanian sculptor’s masterpiece.

-The piece, however, is only one of the many works of art and monuments to be admired in this cemetery, which hosts the likes of Baudelaire, Simone de Beauvoir, Constantin Brâncusi himself, André Citröen, Serge Gainsbourg, Guy de Maupassant, and Jean-Paul Sartre to name only a few.
-Whether you are looking to take a leisurely stroll in a peaceful place on a sunny day, or want to discover some of the most famous burial places, the cimetière du Montparnasse is the place to visit!
+The cemetery is home to many other works of art and monuments.
+It is also the place to meet – at least in spirit – celebrities such as Baudelaire, Simone de Beauvoir, Constantin Brâncusi himself, André Citröen, Serge Gainsbourg, Guy de Maupassant and Jean-Paul Sartre (to name just a few).
+Whether you are looking to take a leisurely stroll in a peaceful place or want to discover some of the most famous burial places, the cimetière du Montparnasse is the place to visit!

 Pro tip: the cemetery has a map that will take you to the tombs of the most famous women who lie there.